ramman1169/ssh-keys/README.md

-This is the master support authorized_keys file for your machines...

-This file will get pulled from a bash script that re-writes the local authorized_keys file...
+*The purpose of this is to keep ssh keys in sync across your network.
+After running this script, the machines will pull a copy of this authorized_keys file and over-write the local copy.

-Add your keys to authorized_keys, the run the following command to get the checksum
+Add your keys to authorized_keys, then run the following command to put the checksum in the correct file...

 sha256sum authorized_keys | awk '{print $1}' > authorized_keys.sha256